Remote node management using GCC

 Configure the GCC0 interface on a QXP card

-Enable and configure the GCC0 interface on a Coherent DSP controller in a QXP card by assigning an IPv4 address to the interface.
-The GCC0 interface operates at a data range of 7.7 Mbps on the QXP card.
+Use this task to enable and configure the GCC0 interface on a Coherent DSP controller in a QXP card.
+Assign an IPv4 address to the interface to facilitate configuration.
+The GCC0 interface operates at a data rate of 7.7 Mbps on the QXP card.

 Feature Name